camunda/camunda-bpm-assert/camunda-bpm-assert/README.md

 <a name="helpers-queries"/>
 #### Creating queries

-You can directly create queries by means of static helper methods:
+You can directly create queries by means of a static helper methods:

 ```java
 TaskQuery taskQuery = taskQuery();